gawindx/homebridge-risco-platform/README.md

     *The cumulative communication times between Homekit/RiscoCloud/Panel can go up to several seconds and a too short polling time can cause the appearance of spurious notifications during an arming / disarming request (phenomena not observed for other actions ).*
     *Therefore, it is not recommended to use a delay of less than 5 seconds.*
     *[See issue relating to this phenomenon](https://github.com/gawindx/homebridge-risco-platform/issues/42)*

+* "riscoCloudDomainURL" => Parameter Optional and experimental: URL of the RiscoCloud used to connect.
+In some countries, this url is not www.riscolcoud.com (eg in China).

 * "armCommand": Override default value for arming (default to "armed").
     Accept any of this value :